TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/QuickInstall/Composer/Index.rst

    powershell or git bash started with admin rights).

-After `composer create project ...` executed, you should have the following folder structure:
+After `composer create project ...` has been executed, you should have the following folder structure:

 .. code-block:: none